TuVanDev/TuVanDev/README.md

 Connect with me on LinkedIn https://www.linkedin.com/in/tu-van-dinh/
 Contact for work: vandinhtuit@gmail.com

-Are you encountering difficulties with the upgrade of your Magento version to 2.4.6 or 2.4.5 or 2.4.4, which uses PHP 8.1?
-I have prepared a step-by-step guide to assist you with the upgrade process:
+Are you encountering difficulties with the upgrade of your Magento version to 2.4.7 or 2.4.6, which requires PHP 8?
+I have created a detailed step-by-step guide to assist you through the upgrade process:
 https://magetu.com/how-to-upgrade-to-magento-version-2-4-6-or-2-4-5-or-2-4-4/.
 If you continue to experience issues, please leave a comment in the post, and I will be happy to help.

 I would like to draw your attention to the following topics, which may be helpful to you: